hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-But if the black hole disappears, it's natural to ask what happens to the information it was storing.
+But if black holes evaporate, it's natural to ask what happens to the information they store.
 Hawking's calculation suggests that the glow of the black hole is effectively *random*, a noisy, uninformative process like the light from a hot coal or an incandenscent light globe.